Federal regulations require UC Davis Financial Aid and Scholarships to establish Standards for Satisfactory Academic Progress (SAP).

 - Do not count as completed or attempted.

-- If the Office of the University Registrar counts these as attempted units, this will count equally for SAP.
+- If the Office of the University Registrar counts these as attempted and completed units, this will count equally for SAP.

 - Summer Session coursework is treated the same as coursework completed during the academic year.